 Seriously, think about it for a few minutes.

-I suspect that your first reaction might be to think that the telephone did this quite well before the internet came, right?
+Your first reaction may be to think that the telephone did this very well before the internet came along, right?

 Yes indeed it did.
-However, the internet adds a few things to the communication mix that the telephone never could:
+However, the internet adds two things to that communication miracle that the telephone never could:

-All you need is to think of a problem today, and you can instantly find a solution to it offered online.
+All you need is to think of a problem today, and you can probably instantly find a solution to it offered online.
 Well not saying that all info online would be correct or truthful.

 Chances are, somebody somewhere else in the world had already thought of solving that problem, and has also shared how they solved it in a blog - or through a social media post that can be discovered through a Google search.